LYxiaotai/MDIC3/protocol_Data/results/README.md

-The Communication results.zip file correspond to the output of the MDIC3.py script run using the provided example data files.
+The Communication results.zip file corresponds to the output of the MDIC3.py script run using the provided example data files.

 It contains two sample output files, including cellular_communication.txt and celltype_communication.txt.